VineelRaj/VideoCaptionEditor/README.md

     - Able to remove added captions
 3. Editing pre-existing custom captions
 4. Add some caption settings like bold text or cross-language support etc
-5. Controls should be custom for the application
+5. Controls should be custom for the application.
 6. Currently when video is paused caption doesn't pause but rather vanished after system allocated time completes.
 This should be resolved.
+7. Storage of the video URL, settings and custom captions in storage to allow creation of custom video player.

 ## Decisions
 ### User Experience